forrestyishichen/cmpe202-jinsho/Weekly-Meeting-Minutes.md

  **Attendees：** Yishi Chen, Jingduo Huang, Yilin Miao.
  ### 1. What did the team do the past week?
- We redrew the game map our game.
+ We re-drew the game map our game.
 The current version is more fancy and have more scenarioes.
  We found more figures and icons online which we are adding to our game.

  ### 2. What is the team going to do next week?
  We will continue the work as scheduled.
-We will add more scenarios to the game.
+We will replace current figure and icons into the game.
+We will also extend the current map and add more scenario into the game.
  Jingduo Huang will continue to record meeting minutes and value.
-Besides, she will try to find some background music for the game.
 Yishi Chen is working on updating task board and Cumulative Flow Diagram / Burndown Chart.
 And he will also draw longer background in the next week.
 Yilin Miao will implement GitHub Activity (Commit History) and update wiki journal entry, and minutes.

  ### 3. What are the current blockers/challenges the team is facing?
- We haven't integrated all components together(such as voice, background, person...) right now.
-We are still working on it.
+ We are insert figure and icons into the game, but there are some problem with the resolution adjustment.